3PhaseInsight/data-platform/SM_Characterization.md

 },
 ```

-A dedicated "data_statistics" column will be added to the `meter` table in order to enable quick querying.
+A dedicated "data_statistics" JSONB column will be added to the `meter` table in order to enable quick querying.

 ## Connectivity